luokf/luokf.github.io/_pages/about.md

 I am currently a PhD student majoring in Physics at UT Austin.
 Before this, I was being an undergraduate researcher at Wuhan University and a research assistant at HKUST for around four years.

-Besides continuous passions for natural science, I am now interested in Social Constructionism, Macro-economics and Cognitive Psychology.
+Besides continuous passions for natural science, I am now interested in Social Constructionism, Micro-economics and Cognitive Psychology.
 To understand humankind and natural world motivates my life.

 ---